Marpole Women's Auxiliary: Twenty-first century

-In 2014, aligning a partnership with the UBC and VGH Hospital Foundation, Marpole Women’s Auxiliary purchased a wheelchair bus for residents of George Pearson Centre.
-Residents with the most severe disability cannot use public transit nor Handy Dart; GPC bus allows residents to maintain a connection to their community.
+In 2014, aligning a partnership with the UBC and VGH Hospital Foundation, Marpole Women’s Auxiliary purchased a wheelchair bus for residents of then-named George Pearson Centre.
+Residents with the most severe disability cannot use public transit nor Handy Dart; this bus allows residents to maintain a connection to their community.
 There are 5 to 6 community outings a week and sometimes 3 outings per day with an average of twenty residents taking part in the community outing program each week.

-As a site of Vancouver Coastal Health Authority, George Pearson Centre receives funding for staffing, major equipment, etc..
+As a site of Vancouver Coastal Health Authority, Oak Care Centre receives funding for staffing, major equipment, etc..
 Resident’s basic needs such as nursing care, food and shelter are provided for by the health authority.
 There is no budget for leisure and social programs.
 All funds supporting these programs come from Marpole Women’s Auxiliary.
-These programs have a huge impact on quality of life for residents of Pearson.
+These programs have a huge impact on quality of life for residents of Oak Care Centre.

 If Community Grants, through Marpole Women’s Auxiliary, were not received, residents would be required to cover costs for in-centre programs and community outings.
 For example: community outings, residents would be forced to pay for all their own admission fees, as well as, volunteers and staff.
 In the Artworks Studio program, Music Therapy, BBQ Events and Gardening Club, residents would pay for all of their own supplies.
 Memorials, birthdays and special holiday themed events for resident’s family, friends and surrounding community would not be available.
 Residents have very limited financial resources and consequences of not receiving Community Gaming Grants would result in residents’ non-participation or dramatically reduced involvement in the community and in-centre programs because they would not be able to afford it.